Maye, Darnold among 5 must-start fantasy football quarterbacks for Week 7 - UPI.com

 Lamar Jackson leads my Top-20 quarterback rankings, which are below.
 Baker Mayfield, Jordan Love, Josh Allen and Jayden Daniels are among my other Top-5 plays.
 Jalen Hurts, Joe Burrow, Jared Goff, C.J.
 Stroud and Brock Purdy round out my Top 10.

-My Week 7 running back and wide receiver rankings remain available for your preparation.
+My Week 7 running back, tight end and wide receiver rankings remain available for your preparation.
 My free-agent targets article is available here.

 Mayfield, Goff and Andy Dalton join Maye and Darnold as my must-start options.
 Several streaming options also can be found within my rankings.